KonsortSWD Coordination

 Aim

-The subproject "Coordination" of Task Area 2 is mainly responsible for the coordination and communication between the individual subprojects (Measures 1 to 6) and the other Task Areas of KonsortSWD.
-At the same time, LIfBi takes over the coordination of the FDI Committee, which was previously located at the office of the RatSWD at the Social Science Research Center Berlin (WZB).
+The subproject "Coordination" is mainly responsible for the coordination and communication between the individual subprojects (Measures) and the other Task Areas of KonsortSWD – NFDI4Society.
+In the first funding phase (2020–2025), LIfBi coordinated Task Area 2 ‘Data Access’; in the second funding phase (2025–2028), LIfBi is responsible for coordinating Task Area 3 ‘Enhancing Competencies’.
+At the same time, LIfBi takes over the coordination of the FDI Committee, which was located at the office of the RatSWD at the Social Science Research Center Berlin (WZB) before 2020.

 Background

-The subprojects of Task Area 2 are united by the goal of developing infrastructures and services for efficient data access and offering them to the research community.
+The subprojects of Task Area 2 ‘Data Access’ of the first funding phase were united by the goal of developing infrastructures and services for efficient data access and offering them to the research community.
 Activities relate to efforts to simplify and standardize access to (sensitive) data repositories, to systematically open up and make available additional data repositories and new data types, and to improve support services by the RDCs for data users.

 Project profile